fumingyang2004/LIVEVQA/README.md

 3. Generate Level 1 QAs
 4. Filter Level 1 QAs
 5. Generate Level 2 QAs
+6. Filter Level 2 QAs *(Note: L2 filtering needs to be run separately due to API requirements)*

 The final output will be saved in `l23_topics_{timestamp}.json`.